npstorey/sanctuarybond/README.md

-## The New York City Sanctuary Bond Fund

 President Donald Trump has threatened to withhold federal funding to punish Sanctuary Cities.
 Sanctuary Bonds will allow New Yorkers to purchase a stake in the City of New York’s future, replacing every withheld dollar with a show of support for progressive immigration policies.

 ## What is a Sanctuary Bond?